sinclairnick/webroute/README.md

 </a>
 </div>

+> [!WARNING]
+> This project has been succeeded by a much simpler and better approach, called [Midwinter.js](https://github.com/sinclairnick/midwinter.js).

 ## Overview

 Webroute helps you build self-sufficient, web-standard routes that have everything they need: path, method, I/O shape and validation, middleware and request handler.